-Key elements apply to all sports: speed, agility, strength, power, and endurance.
+Key elements that apply to all sports are speed, agility, strength, power, and endurance.
 At Performance Sport & Speed, we train athletes in grades 4-12 in these areas.
 We then take their training to the next level with personalized, sport-specific workouts.
 Our coaches emphasize proper technique and incorporate injury prevention exercises, creating a powerful, functional athlete.
 Having trained over 3,000 athletes throughout the state of Iowa, we have developed a program that works to progress athletes to the next step in their careers, whether it’s high school athletics, college athletics or professional athletics.

 Performance Health & Fitness Strength & Conditioning Coaches

 Credentials: Masters Degree in Coaching and Administration; Certified Strength & Conditioning Specialist

 Alex attended Wartburg College where he earned his degree in coaching and administration while playing on their football team.
 He was fortunate enough to intern at Iowa State University (football), North Dakota State University (football), and the University of Iowa (Olympic), and was recently an Assistant Strength and Conditioning Coach at Minnesota State University (Mankato) where he was in charge of baseball, women’s basketball, wrestling, cheer, redshirt football, intern coordinator, while also assisting with football.

 His passion is to develop relationships with athletes and give them the tools necessary to achieve success on and off the field.

 Credentials: B.A.
 Health and Human Physiology- Exercise Science, ACSM Certified Personal Trainer